 What are clinical trials?

 Doctors and scientists are always looking for better ways to care for people with multiple myeloma.
 To make scientific advances, doctors create research studies involving patients as volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical trials focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
-Broadly speaking, these types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-This is a very active area of research for myeloma.
+Clinical trials are used for all types and stages of multiple myeloma.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
+In general, these types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
+Multiple myeloma treatment is a very active area of cancer research.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.
-There are also clinical trials studying ways to prevent cancer.
 In addition, there are ongoing studies for patients with SMM to try to prevent it from progressing to active disease.

 Deciding to join a clinical trial